 Our Screen Talks!
 (1930)

 Lessors William B. Stidham and Marion Jennings, along with Theatre manager John A. Jacobs, reopened the Theatre yet again in 1973, keeping the Plaza nomenclature.
-But the group had no truck with Spanish-language films.
-They were interested in a new business model, one that would eventually become the multi-billion dollar entity it is today: pornography.
-Jacobs and his group began showing the infamous film Deep Throat, starring Linda Lovelace.
-Naturally, great controversy was thusly engendered.
-The city of Tucson tried to get an injunction against the new lessors, claiming it wasn’t related to the showing of Deep Throat.
+But rather than continuing with Spanish-language films, the group shifted their business model to adult films.
+Jacobs and his group began showing the infamous film Deep Throat, starring Linda Lovelace, which led to a fair amount of controversy.
+The city of Tucson attempted to get an injunction against the new lessors, claiming it wasn’t related to the controversial film.
 It appears Stidham and Jennings had misstated some information on their application for a business license.
 However, the injunction was overturned, because the City had not done due diligence to make this determination before granting the license.
-Next at bat was the federal government, which charged manager Jacobs with receiving an obscene film in interstate commerce.
+Next, the federal government charged manager Jacobs with receiving an obscene film in interstate commerce.
 He was convicted of the charge and sentenced to six months in prison and a $5,000 fine.
-However, his conviction was overturned by the 9th Circuit Court of Appeals, because the District court, in convicting Jacobs, used a definition of obscenity that did not exist when the alleged crime was committed.
-This ultimately led to the largely unobstructed operation of the Theatre as a porno house for five years.
+However, his conviction was overturned by the 9th Circuit Court of Appeals, because the District Court, in convicting Jacobs, used a definition of obscenity that did not exist when the alleged crime was committed.
+This ultimately led to the Theatre largely screening adult films for five years.